rbutti/ActivityScheduler/README.md

 $ java -jar activity-scheduler.jar [INPUT FILE PATH]
 ```

-* The output will be printed on the termial as well as to a output file with name "activity-scheduler-output.txt" in the folder "activity-scheduler\deliverables"
+* The output will be printed on the termial as well as to a output file with name "activity-scheduler-output.txt" in the folder "[PATH TO APPLICATION]\ActivityScheduler-master\deliverables"

 ##### Example